 • Waiting periods and benefit periods for income protection

 The length of waiting and benefit periods you select on your Income Protection insurance influence the cost of premiums.
-Shorter waiting periods and more extended benefit periods will typically increase premiums and vice versa.
+Generally, shorter waiting periods and more extended benefit periods will increase premiums and vice versa.

 • How you pay your premiums